zenware/website/content/google-beyondcorp-notes.md

 series = "BeyondCorp"
 +++

-This article is just notes I took while reading the first BeyondCorp[^beyondcorp] paper.
+This is the notes I took while reading the first BeyondCorp[^beyondcorp] paper.

 <!-- more -->
 ## BeyondCorp: A New Approach to Enterprise Security[^beyondcorp1]